BitOne/php-meminfo/README.md

 MEMINFO
 =======
-PHP Meminfo is a very simple PHP extension that gives you insight on the current content of the memory in PHP.
+PHP Meminfo is a PHP extension that gives you insights on the PHP memory content.

-It's main goal is to understand memory leaks, but can be useful as well to get information on the behaviour of your application by looking at what data it produces in memory.
+Its main goal is to help you understand memory leaks, but by looking at data present in memory, you can better understand your application behaviour.

 One of the main source of inspiration for this tool is the Java jmap tool with the -histo option (see `man jmap`).